interstice-lab/easdale-seafoods/dev-log.md

 Why It Matters:
 Ensures a polished, consistent look across all pages; fixes critical navigation and layout bugs; makes product and gallery sections fully interactive and responsive.

+## 🔁 2025-07-03 – Gallery Refactor, Video Integration & Lightbox Testing

+**What was done:**

+🎥 Video Gallery Overhaul
+- Embedded a YouTube iframe in `gallery.html`, with forced HD playback via `?vq=hd1080`.
+- Ensured responsive behavior using a `.iframe-container` class with `aspect-ratio: 16/9`.
+- Added fallback styling in CSS for visibility and consistency.

+📷 Image & Video Unification
+- Updated the gallery section to mix images and `<video>` blocks inside a `.gallery-grid`.
+- Extracted custom `poster` images from each video for a clean preview layout.
+- Used `<figure>` + `<figcaption>` for both images and videos to keep captions consistent.

+💡 GLightbox Integration (later reverted)
+- Briefly integrated GLightbox to allow fullscreen popup playback of videos and images.
+- Removed it after testing due to display issues and reverted to inline playback with clean `poster` thumbnails.

+🧼 CSS Refactor for Media Grid
+- Adjusted `object-fit`, `aspect-ratio`, and `max-height` for videos (horizontal and vertical).
+- Added a media query override to fix vertical video overflow on small screens.
+- Harmonised image/video card styles inside `.gallery-grid` with responsive captions.

+🧪 Debug & Testing
+- Fixed broken hero banner background image: issue was a missing image file and a silent CSS fallback.
+- Confirmed all pages load without layout shifts, including mobile.

+**Why it matters:**

+- Visual parity between images and videos strengthens brand presentation.
+- Clean separation of concerns: layout vs. media logic vs. interactivity.
+- Sets the foundation for future gallery filters, lightbox reintroduction, or CDN streaming.

+---

+## Next Steps

+- Resize `.mp4` videos to stay under 80 MB for GitHub hosting.
+- Add a toggle or filter system to switch between "Images only" and "Videos only" in the gallery.
+- Integrate GLightbox again once layout bugs are resolved or fallback logic is added.
+- Begin README documentation for local setup, deployment, and usage.

+---

+## Personal Notes

+- Transitioning from static image galleries to a mixed media layout forced deep CSS reasoning.
+- I'm beginning to anticipate layout collisions earlier and isolate breakpoints better.
+- Using poster images radically improved perceived quality and reduced jarring visual jumps.